 Try and find someone who uses the same curriculum.
 Ask around your homeschool group.
 Set up a curriculum share meeting.
 Attend a local homeschool book sale.

 Go to a curriculum fair or homeschool convention.
 These are offered all over the country and are great for veteran and new homeschoolers.
 There is usually a large vendor hall full of about any curriculum you can imagine.

 If neither of these options works then order just the teachers guide or just one book from the company that you are interested in.
 You can get it, look at it, and decide if it is right for you.
 If not, you can usually send it back.
 If you can’t send it back, you at least didn’t purchase the whole curriculum.

 There is NO Such Thing as the PERFECT Curriculum

 Please remember one thing when it comes to choosing a curriculum.
+Even if someone else says it is the most successful homeschool curriculum out there, it may not work for you.
 There is no perfect curriculum and what works for one child may not work for another and what works for one family isn’t guaranteed to work for yours.

 Choosing a homeschool curriculum is going to be one of the hardest decisions that you as a homeschooling mom are going to make.
 I’m going, to be honest with you, once you pick a curriculum, you will second-guess yourself, year after year.
 I still do this!
 But, the best thing you can do is pray over your curriculum choices.
 Talk to your husband, talk to your children, write what you want out of a curriculum, and then make that decision.